PrajeetSingh/OracleRACGitHubKB/GI-RAC Tidbits.md

   * It provides Server side Load Balancing information i.e., which DB Instance is least loaded Instance.
   * So, Client requests to know which DB Instance to connect to and SCAN Listener provides that Node info to the Client.
     * For example, if Instance3 is least loaded, SCAN Listener will provide VIP of it to Client, and Client will connect to Local Listener on Instance3 and make a DB connection.
+  * SCAN Listener is NOT node specific, so 3 Scan Listeners are enough for HA reasons even if you have 5 Node RAC but Local Listener is Node specific, so you'll need 5 Local Listeners.